autocyz/2DJoint-3DSMPL/README.md

 > SMPL official model:
 > http://smpl.is.tue.mpg.de/

-> SMPL project used in thsi project: https://github.com/CalciferZh/SMPL
+> SMPL project used in this project: https://github.com/CalciferZh/SMPL